DavidWells/davidwells.io-v1/content/blog/2016-05-06-react-prop-type-best-practices.md

 However, **I must warn you:**

-Once you expose props, you can't ever remove them in a backwards compatible way.
+Once you expose props, you can't ever remove them in a backward-compatible way.
 You will need to support and map deprecated props to new ones or risk breaking consumer's UIs.

 Only add props for use cases that exist today (and those that are right around the corner)

-If you allow for sprawl to occur, your component API will be massive and the consumer of the component will need to read your "prop manual" every time they use it.
+If you allow for sprawl to occur, your component API will be massive, and the consumer of the component will need to read your "prop manual" every time they use it.

 Be diligent around this one.

 # 6. Avoid Unnecessary Abstractions

-When wrapping third party libraries (like charts, maps, SDKs etc) in React components, try your hardest not to write new prop abstractions.
+When wrapping third party libraries (like charts, maps, SDKs, etc.) in React components, try your hardest not to write new prop abstractions.

 If the third party library has a standard API and heaps of documentation, why reinvent the wheel?